SarthakMakhija/tech-lessons-posts/content/en/blog/wisckey_ssd_conscious_key_value_store/index.md

 Every `get(key)` in the LSM-tree goes through the RAM based component to disk components from C1 to Ck in the order.
 The `get(key)` operation first queries the C0 component, if the value for the key is not found, the search proceeds to the disk resident component C1.
 This process continues until the value is found or all the disk resident components have been scanned.
 LSM-trees may need multiple reads for a point lookup.
 Hence, LSM-trees are most useful when inserts are more common than lookups.

+**Quick summary**
+> LSM-tree is a collection of exponentially increasing sized components, C0 to Ck. <br/> Writes go to C0 (in RAM). <br/> After C0 is full, the entire data is flushed to disk. <br/> The get operation involves going through C0 to Ck.

 Let's look at the structure of LSM-tree in LevelDB to understand a bit more on C0 to Ck components.

 ### LevelDB